ember-learn/guides-source/guides/release/testing/different-types-of-tests.md

 });
 ```

-Here are more examples for which we can write unit tests:
+Here are more examples where unit tests are ideal:

 - Inside a controller, a computed property continues to filter `this.model` correctly after an action is taken
 - Check how [`normalize()`](https://api.emberjs.com/ember-data/release/classes/JSONAPISerializer/methods/normalize?anchor=normalize) in a serializer receives data
 - Check how [`serialize()`](https://api.emberjs.com/ember-data/release/classes/JSONAPISerializer/methods/serialize?anchor=serialize) in a serializer sends data
-- A utility, which follows a standard (e.g. cron, LDAP, encryption), correctly parses an input expression
+- A [cron](https://en.wikipedia.org/wiki/Cron) utility parses an input string into an object that can be used for UI

 ### What to Watch Out for

-When unit tests involve the Ember framework, we must import and call [`setupTest()`](https://github.com/emberjs/ember-qunit#setup-tests), then pass the `hooks` object.
+When unit tests involve the Ember framework, you must import and call [`setupTest()`](https://github.com/emberjs/ember-qunit#setup-tests), then pass the `hooks` object.
 (Don't worry.
-[Ember CLI](../#toc_ember-cli) will do this for us!)
+[Ember CLI](../#toc_ember-cli) will do this for you!)

-For example, consider a service that shows messages to the user:
+For example, consider a service that keeps an array of messages, to be shown to the user at a later time:

 ```javascript {data-filename=tests/unit/services/flash-messages-test.js}
 import { setupTest } from 'ember-qunit';